Skip to main content

 Note

-The example marketing effort described in this unit can be accomplished in Salesforce Starter and Marketing Cloud Growth.
+The example marketing effort described in this unit can be accomplished in Starter and Pro Suite, and Marketing Cloud Next.

 Event Follow-Up Email Series

 Back at Ursa Major Solar, Erin has returned from the Alternative Energies Expo and has an idea for engaging all the new people that the team met.
 She goes to customer pros, Lincoln and Ada, to round up common questions and recommendations.
 Lincoln develops a timely series of emails to send to people who expressed interest in solar technology.
-Ada wants to learn more about Salesforce Starter, so she raises her hand to help build the email series.
+Ada raises her hand to help build the email series.

 Ada and Lincoln are sitting in an office, talking about how to organize the campaign.